carducci/aws-netcore-aspnetmvc-amazon-cognito-authentication-authorization-samples/README.md

 Make sure you review these values for correctness.

-Task 6: Review .NET Core Web Application and Configuration
+Task 6: Review .NET 8 Web Application and Configuration
 ----------------------------------------------------------

-The sample application shows how to use the OpenID Connect ASP.NET Core middleware to sign-in users using Amazon Cognito User Pool.
+The sample application shows how to use the OpenID Connect ASP.NET 8 middleware to sign-in users using Amazon Cognito User Pool.
 The middleware is initialized in the Startup.cs file by passing the Client Id and the Cognito Metadata Url which is configured with the Pool Id from the above.
 The middleware